pikonguwu/SEP_52/README.md

 # SEP_52
-This is the repository of Group 52
+This is the repository of Group 52.

 ## The product backlog
 The product backlog is made by Weijing He and Jiayue Ma.

 ## The prototype
 The prototype is made by Zhimu Zhou and Chen Chen.

 ## Front-end interface and large model integration
 The front-end interface and large model integration are completed by Weiguang Wang.

 ## AI generated report and transaction records
-AI generated report function AI chat history and transaction record export function are completed by Chen Chen
+The AI-generated report function, AI chat history, and transaction record export function are completed by Chen Chen.

-## Page integration and Import funtion adding
+## Page integration and Import function adding
-The login and register page writing and csv file supporting by Zecheng Zuo.
+The login and register page writing and CSV file support are completed by Zecheng Zuo.

+## Interface visualization synchronization
+The interface visualization synchronization is completed by Weiguang Wang.